chalucha/github-cli/README.md

 github-cli
 ==========
 Simple console application to execute basic commands on Github API.
+Mainly for reading some statistics and informations.

 Currently works only with repository stars.